The Transfer Performance of Economic Models: Application

 \subsection{Do black boxes transfer poorly because they are too flexible?}

-One tempting explanation of our empirical findings is that because the black boxes are more flexible than the economic models, they can learn idiosyncratic details that do not generalize across subject pools, such as that some subject pools tend to value lotteries depending on specific digits they contain.\footnote{For example, \citet{Fortin} find that in neighborhoods with a higher than average percentage of Chinese residents, homes with address numbers ending in “4” are sold at a 2.2\% discount and those ending in “8” are sold at a 2.5\% premium.} This would lead the black boxes to have better within-domain prediction for those subject pools, but worse transfer performance if the regularity does not generalize across subject pools.
+One tempting explanation of why the black box algorithms transfer less well is that they may overfit to idiosyncratic details of the training samples that do not generalize across subject pools.
+For example, suppose some subject pools tend to value lotteries depending on the specific digits they contain.\footnote{For example, \citet{Fortin} find that in neighborhoods with a higher than average percentage of Chinese residents, homes with address numbers ending in “4” are sold at a 2.2\% discount and those ending in “8” are sold at a 2.5\% premium. } This regularity could not be captured by the economic models, because they do not include parameters for individual digits, but could be learned by a random forest algorithm.
+If so, the random forest would have better within-domain prediction for those subject pools, but worse transfer performance (assuming this regularity does not generalize across subject pools).

-While the flexibility of black box algorithms is likely an important determinant of their transfer performance, there are at least two reasons this cannot be a complete explanation of our results.
-First, the flexibility gap between the black boxes and economic models is not large: many conditional mean functions (for binary lotteries) can be well approximated by CPT for some choice of parameters values $\alpha,\beta,\delta,\gamma$ \citep{FudenbergGaoLiang}.
+While the flexibility of black box algorithms is likely an important determinant of their transfer performance, a second analysis shows that this cannot be a complete explanation of our result.

-Second, black boxes do not always transfer worse.
 One of the papers we use is based on samples of certainty equivalents from 30 countries \citep{l2019all}.
-Crucially, of the 30 samples from this paper, 29 samples report certainty equivalents for the same 27 lotteries, and the remaining sample reports certainty equivalents for 23 of those lotteries.
-We repeat our analysis using these 30 samples as the domains, and find that the forecast intervals for transfer error are indistinguishable across the prediction methods (Panel (a) of Figure \ref{fig:30_domains}).
-There is some separation between the forecast intervals for the remaining two measures, but in both cases the CPT and random forest forecast intervals are more similar than in the original data.
+Of the 30 samples from this paper, 29 samples report certainty equivalents for the same 28 lotteries, and the remaining sample reports certainty equivalents for 24 of those lotteries.
+We repeat our analysis using these 30 samples as the metadata, and find that the forecast intervals for raw transfer error are indistinguishable across the prediction methods (Panel (a) of Figure \ref{fig:30_domains}).
+There is some separation between the forecast intervals for the remaining two measures, but in both cases the CPT and random forest forecast intervals are substantially more similar than in the original data.
+If overfitting were the main explanation of our previous results, we would expect the black box algorithms to overfit here as well.

-These observations show that flexible prediction methods do not always transfer poorly, although they do perform poorly in certain kinds of transfer prediction tasks.
-The next section explores one potential explanation.